 What is Medicare?

 Medicare is an Australian national health insurance program to provide healthcare services for Australians at low or no cost.
-Medicare has a wide range of benefits like medical services for hospitals, specialist treatment, tests and diagnostics.
-It’s designed to make it easier for people on low income to access necessary healthcare services and provide financial relief for those who need it most.
+Medicare has a wide range of benefits, like medical services for hospitals, specialist treatment, tests and diagnostics.
+It’s designed to make it easier for people on a low income to access necessary healthcare services and provide financial relief for those who need it most.